Content navigation:

 • Primary — direct competitors who pursue the same buyer category.

 • Secondary — competitors who focus on upscale/downscale versions of the retailer’s assortment.
-Analyzing secondary-level competitors allows businesses to develop a broader idea of their place in the market and boost their strategic skills accordingly.
+Analyzing competitors of the secondary-level allows businesses to develop a broader idea of their place in the market and boost their strategic skills accordingly.

 • Tertiary — companies selling products that are indirectly relevant to those of the retailer.
 Analyzing this level of competition helps retailers willing to expand their assortment.